DJ Red Alert

 Lately he has undergone some professional changes after leaving his radio show.
 Well all wait to see what he has in store for us next.

-Check Out Red Alert on Kiss FM!
+Check Out Red Alert talk about his life

 Additional info by Ed Roberts and Toolsof War